 Other diagnostic tests your doctor may recommend include:

-- a urinalysis, which is a simple urine test
+- urinalysis, which is a simple urine test

-- a urine culture to detect bacteria in the urine
+- urine culture to detect any bacteria in the urine

-For flank pain due to inflammation, such as can occur with infections and arthritis, the treatment will depend on the specific condition.
+For flank pain from inflammation, such as an infection and arthritis, the treatment will depend on the specific condition.

 Kidney infections may require hospitalization.
-Your doctor will give you antibiotics if you have a kidney infection.
-They may give these antibiotics to you intravenously, or through a vein.
+A doctor will prescribe antibiotics if you have a kidney infection.
+They may give these antibiotics to you intravenously (through a vein).

-Physical therapy and exercise programs can often treat pain due to arthritis in the spine.
-Your doctor may also prescribe an anti-inflammatory medication, which will reduce the inflammation and discomfort.
-In some cases, people need surgery to correct a spinal problem.
+Physical therapy and exercise programs can often treat pain from arthritis in the spine.
+Your doctor may also prescribe an anti-inflammatory medication, which will help reduce inflammation and discomfort.

 Treatment for kidney stones

-You’ll need to take pain medications and drink lots of fluids to encourage the passing of the kidney stone.
-In most cases, kidney stones don’t require surgery.
+Most treatment plans for kidney stones involve pain medications and lots of fluids to encourage the passing of the stone.
+In most cases, kidney stones don’t need surgery.

-However, your doctor may perform a minor procedure called lithotripsy if larger kidney stones can’t easily exit your body during urination.
-Lithotripsy involves the use of high-frequency sound waves to break up the kidney stones so they can pass through the ureters.
+However, a doctor may perform a minor procedure called lithotripsy if larger kidney stones can’t easily exit your body during urination.
+Lithotripsy involves the use of high frequency sound waves to break up the kidney stones so they can pass through the ureters.

 The ureters are the tubes that carry urine from the kidney to the bladder.
-Your doctor may also use other surgical techniques to remove the stones.
+A doctor may also use other surgical techniques to remove the stones.

-- eating a diet of mainly vegetables, fruits, and lean proteins
+- Eat a balanced diet that includes lots of vegetables, fruits, and lean proteins.